marypiper/bcbio_rnaseq_workflow/bcbio_rna-seq_workflow.md

-4. Settings for bcbio: make sure you have following settings in `~/.bashrc` file:
+4. Settings for bcbio- make sure you have following settings in `~/.bashrc` file:

  ```
  unset PYTHONHOME